Positivity and representations of surface groups: Definitions

+Observe that, by properties~(\ref{item:2:def:pos}) and~(\ref{item:1:def:pos}) above, the choice of $V_{i,k}$ among diamonds with extremities~$a_i$ and~$a_k$ is forced by the cyclic ordering.
+Furthermore, the fact that $V_{i,k}$ does not depend on the index~$j$ between~$i$ and~$k$ involves the positivity of a subquadruple.
+It thus follows that if $(a_1,\ldots,a_p)$ is such that every cyclically oriented subquadruple is positive then $(a_1,\ldots,a_p)$ is positive.

 By construction, every subconfiguration of a positive configuration is positive.
-On the real projective line, a configuration is positive exactly if it is cyclically oriented.
+On the real projective line, a configuration of $p$ points with $p>3$ is positive exactly if it is cyclically oriented, and a triple is positive if it consists of pairwise distinct elements.

-Moreover \begin{proposition} Positivity of a configuration is invariant under cyclic and order reversing permutations.
-In particular \begin{enumerate} \item to be positive for a triple is invariant under all permutations, \item to be positive for a quadruple is invariant under the dihedral group. \end{enumerate} \end{proposition} \begin{proof} The definition is invariant under cyclic transformation.
-If $\sigma_0$ is the reverse ordering, we choose the new diamonds $V^\circ_{\sigma_0(i),\sigma_0(j)}=V^*_{i,j}$. \end{proof}
+Moreover \begin{proposition} Positivity of configurations is invariant under cyclic permutation and under the order reversing permutation.
+In particular \begin{enumerate} \item to be positive for a triple is invariant under all permutations, \item to be positive for a quadruple is invariant under the dihedral group. \end{enumerate} \end{proposition} \begin{proof} The definition is invariant under cyclic transformations.
+If $\sigma_0$ is the reverse ordering, we choose the new diamonds $V^\circ_{i,j}=V^*_{\sigma_0(i),\sigma_0(j)}$. \end{proof}

-Finally, since the Definition~\ref{def:pos} involves each time to check at most $4$~indices, to check that a configuration is positive, it is enough to check that subquadruples are positive.
-In the next section we will give more properties of positive configurations.